BERT-like Pre-training for Symbolic Piano Music Classification Tasks: Performance Study

-Table \ref{table:exp} also shows that the CP token representation tends to outperform the REMI one across different tasks for both the baseline models and the PTM-based models, demonstrating the importance of token representation for music applications.
+Tab. \ref{tab:exp} also shows that the CP token representation tends to outperform the REMI one across different tasks for both the baseline models and the PTM-based models, demonstrating the importance of token representation for music applications.
+To study whether the accuracy gain comes simply from a longer musical context enjoyed by CP, we also train ``our model\,(\texttt{performance})$+$CP'' with a sequence of length 128, obtaining 95.43, 80.32 and 64.04 accuracies for three-class melody classification, style classification and emotion classification, respectively.
+We note a sequence of length 512 for REMI contains approximately the same amount of information for a sequence of 147 supertokens for CP.
+Still, using the CP token representation in general leads to better performance even with less information.

+Tab. \ref{tab:exp} also shows that ``our model\,(\texttt{performance})$+$CP'' outperforms ``our model\ (\texttt{score})$+$CP'' greatly for the two sequence-level tasks, style classification and emotion classification.
+This matches our intuition as the two tasks are highly related to performance styles and expressions of the piano pieces.

-We take a closer look at the performance of the evaluated models, in particular Bi-LSTM$+$CP (or Bi-LSTM-Attn$+$CP) and MidiBERT-Piano$+$CP, in different tasks in what follows.
+We take a closer look at the performance of the evaluated models, in particular Bi-LSTM$+$CP (or Bi-LSTM-Attn$+$CP), ``our model\,(\texttt{score})$+$CP'' and ``our model\,(\texttt{performance})$+$CP'' in different tasks in what follows.

-\subsubsection{Melody}

-Figure \ref{fig:confusion-melody} shows the normalized confusion tables on melody extraction.
-We see that the baseline tends to confuse \texttt{melody} and \texttt{bridge}, while our model performs a lot better, boosting the overall accuracy by almost 8\% (i.e., from 88.66\% to 96.37\%).
-If we simplify the task into a ``melody vs. non-melody'' binary classification problem by merging \texttt{bridge} and \texttt{accompaniment}, the accuracy of our model would rise to 97.09\%.
-We can compare our model with the well-known ``skyline'' algorithm \cite{chia01skyline} with this dichotomy, since this algorithm cannot distinguish between melody and bridge---it uses the simple rule of taking always the highest pitch in a MIDI piece as the melody, while avoiding overlapping notes.
-It turns out that the skyline algorithm can only attain 78.54\% accuracy in the ``melody vs. non-melody'' problem.

-Figure \ref{fig:confusion-velocity} displays the melody/non-melody prediction result of the skyline algorithm and our model for a randomly chosen testing piece from POP909$_\text{4/4}$.
-The skyline algorithm wrongly considers that there is a melody note all the time, while the proposed model does not.
+\subsection{Melody}

+Fig. \ref{fig:confusion-melody} presents the normalised confusion tables for three-class melody classification, illustrating distinct performance characteristics among the models.
+We note that the baseline exhibits a tendency to conflate vocal melody (M1) and instrumental melody (M2), whereas our model outperforms the RNN-based model, enhancing the overall accuracy by almost 8\% (from 88.66\% to 96.15\%).
+A closer examination reveals our model's superior ability to differentiate between vocal and instrumental melodies compared to the RNN baseline with minimal finetuning.
+This task is particularly challenging given the nature of the POP909 dataset, which exclusively features pop songs sung by humans.
+Consequently, the separation of vocal and instrumental melodies relies on the criterion of human vocalisation (which is absent in MIDI data), potentially leading to instances where notes between phrases are designated as instrumental melody despite sharing pitch and melodic characteristics with vocal melody.

+Interestingly, an intriguing observation emerges as ``our model\,(score)\,+\,CP'' demonstrates a more effective distinction between vocal and instrumental melodies than ``our model\,(performance)\,+\,CP''.
+This phenomenon suggests that even without velocity information, our model can discern segments designated for singing \textit{versus} those serving as preludes, interludes or fills.